 Use Tanium Interact to issue questions to managed endpoints, analyze their answers, and deploy actions to the endpoints based on the answers.
 Although it is licensed as part of the Tanium Core Platform, Interact is a Tanium module

 The Explore Data feature is built on a natural language parser that enables you to get started with natural questions rather than a specialized query language.
 You do not need to enter questions as complete sentences or particularly well-formed inquiries.
 Word forms are not case sensitive and can even include misspellings.
 The parser interprets your input and suggests a number of valid queries that you can use to formalize the question that is sent to Tanium Clients.
-Interact provides the Explore Data feature as a text-entry field at the top of the Interact Overview page and the Tanium Home page.
+Interact provides the Explore Data feature as a field at the top of the Interact Overview page and the Tanium Home page.

 The following figure shows an example of how Interact uses the natural language parser to propose valid queries based on user input.
 First, the user enters the fragment last logged in user and clicks Search.
 In response, Interact returns a list of queries cast in valid syntax.